-F&ES 825a, International Environmental Law 3 credits.
-An introduction to public international law that both governs the global commons-atmosphere, climate, oceans, and stratospheric ozone layer-and guides the national obligations for ensuring transnational public health, advancing sustainable development, and managing the Earth's shared resources: sources of energy and renewable stocks of plants and animals, biodiversity, and ecosystems services.
+F&ES 825b, International Environmental Law 3 credits.
+An introduction to public international law that both governs the global commons-atmosphere, climate, oceans, and stratospheric ozone layer-and guides the national obligations for ensuring transnational public health, advancing sustainable development, and managing Earth's shared resources: sources of energy and renewable stocks of plants and animals, biodiversity, and ecosystems services.
 The course explores how environmental law builds upon general principles of international law; the evolving norms of humanitarian law, human rights, environmental rights, and the rights of nature; and the substantive and procedural treaty obligations of nations.
 The principal multilateral environmental agreements (MEAs) are studied, with attention to how states enact environmental law regimes to implement the MEAs.
 Decision-making procedures of United Nations agencies and other international and regional bodies are critically examined.
-The main texts are a law school casebook, D. Hunter, D. Zaelke, and J. Salzman, International Environmental Law and Policy (Foundation Press, 2002), and the UN Environment Programme's commissioned restatement of this body of law, N.A.
-Robinson and L. Kurukulasuriya, Manual on International Environmental Law (UNEP, 2006).
-The course concludes with a written final examination.
-Nicholas A. Robinson
+Robert Verchick

 F&ES 826a, Foundations of Natural Resource Policy and Management 3 credits.
 This course offers an explicit interdisciplinary (integrative) framework that is genuinely effective in practical problem solving.
 This unique skill set overcomes the routine ways of thinking and solving conservation problems common to many NGOs and government organizations by explicitly developing more rigorous and effective critical-thinking, observation, and management skills.
-It is genuinely interdisciplinary.
 By simultaneously addressing rational, political, and practical aspects of real-world problem solving, the course helps students gain skills, understand, and offer solutions to the policy problems of managing natural resources.
 The approach we use requires several things of students (or any problem solvers): that they be contextual in terms of social and decision-making processes; that they use multiple methods and epistemologies from any field that helps in understanding problems; that they strive to be both procedurally and substantively rational in their work; and, finally, that they be clear about their own standpoint relative to the problems at hand.
 The approach used in this course draws on the oldest and most comprehensive part of the modern policy analytic movement - the policy sciences (interdisciplinary method) - which is growing in its applications worldwide today.
 The course includes a mix of critical thinking, philosophical issues, history, as well as issues that students bring in.
-Among the topics covered are human rights, scientific management, decision making, community-based approaches, governance, common interest, sustainability, professionalism, and allied thought and literature.
+Among the topics covered are human rights, scientific management, decision making, communitybased approaches, governance, common interest, sustainability, professionalism, and allied thought and literature.
 In their course work students apply the basic concepts and tools to a problem of their choice, circulating drafts of their papers to other seminar participants and lecturing on and leading discussions of their topics in class sessions.
 Papers of sufficient quality may be collected in a volume for publication.
 Active participation, reading, discussion, lectures, guests, and projects make up the course.
 The seminar supports and complements other courses in the School and at the University.
 Enrollment limited to sixteen; application required.
 Susan G. Clark